JoeyHuang1/xfi-ReactNative/README.md

 reference https://github.com/redux-saga/redux-saga/issues/54

-There are some other post to add 'es6-symbol' module.
+There are some other post to add 'es6-symbol' module for fixing this.
 That will fix the Symbol not found problem.
 But it introduce the "Objects are not valid as a React child" problem in redux.